Using Neuroscience to Separate Science from Science Fiction in Content Design

 About Carmen Simon, Ph.D.

-Dr. Carmen Simon is a cognitive neuroscientist and the founder of Enhancive, an agency that helps organizations use neuroscience to create content that impacts customers’ memory and decisions.
-Her most popular books on attention and memory are Impossible to Ignore and Made You Look.
+Dr. Carmen Simon is a cognitive neuroscientist, Chief Science Officer at Corporate Visions, and founder of Enhancive, an agency that helps customers create memorable communication based on how the brain works.
+Her most popular books on customers’ attention and memory are called Impossible to Ignore and Made You Look.